35th Annual Ohio Employee Ownership Conference update

 Chris Cooper, Director

 Chris Cooper is the Director of the Ohio Employee Ownership Center (OEOC) at Kent State University.
-In his 20-plus years at the OEOC, he has done almost everything at one point or another, but now focuses primarily on ownership culture education and coordinating Ohio’s Employee-Owned Network; working with business owners on succession planning and sales to employees; and business development and employee-owned start-ups.
+In his 20-plus years at the OEOC, he has done almost everything atone point or another, but now focuses primarily on ownership culture education and coordinating Ohio’s Employee-Owned Network; working with business owners on succession planning and sales to employees; and business development and employee-owned start-ups.

 Email: ccooper1@kent.edu